gazpachu/sugui/README.md

 # SugUI Components Library

-SugUI is a UI library based on React and Styled Components.
+SugUI is a UI library based on React, Styled Components and React testing library.

 You can install it by typing the following in your project folder: